metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 Required:

-- `op` (String) Op defines the operation of the patch.Note: Only 'add', 'replace' and 'remove' are supported.
+- `op` (String) Op defines the operation of the patch.
+Note: Only 'add', 'replace' and 'remove' are supported.
-- `path` (String) Path defines the path of the patch.Note: Only the spec of a template can be patched, thus the path has to start with /spec/.Note: For now the only allowed array modifications are 'append' and 'prepend', i.e.:* for op: 'add': only index 0 (prepend) and - (append) are allowed* for op: 'replace' or 'remove': no indexes are allowed
+- `path` (String) Path defines the path of the patch.
+Note: Only the spec of a template can be patched, thus the path has to start with /spec/.
+Note: For now the only allowed array modifications are 'append' and 'prepend', i.e.: * for op: 'add': only index 0 (prepend) and - (append) are allowed * for op: 'replace' or 'remove': no indexes are allowed

 Optional:

-- `value` (Map of String) Value defines the value of the patch.Note: Either Value or ValueFrom is required for add and replaceoperations.
-Only one of them is allowed to be set at the same time.Note: We have to use apiextensionsv1.JSON instead of our JSON type,because controller-tools has a hard-coded schema for apiextensionsv1.JSONwhich cannot be produced by another type (unset type field).Ref: https://github.com/kubernetes-sigs/controller-tools/blob/d0e03a142d0ecdd5491593e941ee1d6b5d91dba6/pkg/crd/known_types.go#L106-L111
+- `value` (Map of String) Value defines the value of the patch.
+Note: Either Value or ValueFrom is required for add and replace operations.
+Only one of them is allowed to be set at the same time.
+Note: We have to use apiextensionsv1.JSON instead of our JSON type, because controller-tools has a hard-coded schema for apiextensionsv1.JSON which cannot be produced by another type (unset type field).
+Ref: https://github.com/kubernetes-sigs/controller-tools/blob/d0e03a142d0ecdd5491593e941ee1d6b5d91dba6/pkg/crd/known_types.go#L106-L111
-- `value_from` (Attributes) ValueFrom defines the value of the patch.Note: Either Value or ValueFrom is required for add and replaceoperations.
+- `value_from` (Attributes) ValueFrom defines the value of the patch.
+Note: Either Value or ValueFrom is required for add and replace operations.
 Only one of them is allowed to be set at the same time. (see [below for nested schema](#nestedatt--spec--patches--definitions--json_patches--value_from))

 <a id="nestedatt--spec--patches--definitions--json_patches--value_from"></a>
 ### Nested Schema for `spec.patches.definitions.json_patches.value_from`

 Optional:

-- `template` (String) Template is the Go template to be used to calculate the value.A template can reference variables defined in .spec.variables and builtin variables.Note: The template must evaluate to a valid YAML or JSON value.
+- `template` (String) Template is the Go template to be used to calculate the value.
+A template can reference variables defined in .spec.variables and builtin variables.
+Note: The template must evaluate to a valid YAML or JSON value.
-- `variable` (String) Variable is the variable to be used as value.Variable can be one of the variables defined in .spec.variables or a builtin variable.
+- `variable` (String) Variable is the variable to be used as value.
+Variable can be one of the variables defined in .spec.variables or a builtin variable.